makersacademy/rps-challenge/README.md

 # Using this Code
 Clone this repo to your local machine.
 Run bundle install to install necessary gems.
-Enter the following into the terminal to run:
+Enter the following into the terminal to run and visit 'http://localhost:4567'.

 ```
 ruby app.rb